Backup Data Type

 When Cisco ISE is run on VMware, VMware snapshots are not supported for backing up ISE data.

-Using VMware snapshots or any third-party backup service to back up Cisco ISE data might result in stopping Cisco ISE services.
-When a backup is initiated by VMware or any other third-party backup service like CommVault SAN level backup, it quiesces the file system to maintain crash consistency, which can cause ISE to freeze.
-A reboot is required to resume the services on ISE.
+Using VMware snapshots or any third-party backup service to back up Cisco ISE data might result in interrupting Cisco ISE services.
+When a backup is initiated by VMware or any other third-party backup service like CommVault SAN level backup, it quiesces the file system to maintain crash consistency, which can cause your Cisco ISE functionalities to freeze.
+A reboot is required to resume the services on your Cisco ISE deployment.

 Restore operation, can be performed with the backup files of previous versions of Cisco ISE and restored on a later version.
 For example, if you have a backup from an ISE node from Cisco ISE, Release 1.3 or 1.4, you can restore it on Cisco ISE, Release 2.1.